 This minor requires two classes as its core, which meet the writing and legal research skills base recommended by the ABA.
 The remaining skills and knowledge may be acquired by the other four classes counting toward the minor, which should be different courses in various disciplines to balance the student's major coursework.
 For example, a math major with a Pre-Law Studies minor will probably need a political systems course, while a political science major may need a human behavior course.

-December in Leave and
+Required Courses

+ltem # Title Credits

-Research in Law and
+POL 205 Research in Law and

 Government

-Professional Media Writing
+ENG 233 Professional Media Writing

 Writing Intensive POL Selection